 Foods to avoid with irritable bowel syndrome

 Sometimes the symptoms associated with irritable bowel syndrome (IBS) can be affected by the foods in your diet, so restricting these foods can reduce the symptoms.
 Because the symptoms of IBS vary between individuals, the foods that should be restricted can vary too.

-If you have been diagnosed with IBS, you will be asked to keep a food and symptom diary to help determine if a particular food can be causing symptoms.
+If you have been diagnosed with IBS, you will be asked to keep a food and symptom diary to help determine if a particular food may be causing symptoms.
 Because it can take a day or two for symptoms to appear, it may not be the food that you've just eaten causing your symptoms, so it may not be obvious which foods could be problematic.
 Keeping a record of what you've eaten and when symptoms appear can help.

 What foods should be restricted for symptoms of bloating and wind?

 NICE recommends making the following restrictions in your diet if you currently experience bloating and wind:

 - Limit fruit to three portions a day and fruit juice to one small glass a day (the former includes one portion of dried fruit): one portion of fresh fruit is about 80g, such as a handful of grapes, cherries or berries, an apple, banana, pear or orange, or half a grapefruit or a slice of melon or pineapple, and a portion of dried fruit is 25g, which is about 1 heaped tablespoon of raisins, figs or apricots.